m12t/blindr/tasklist.md

 TASKS:
 ______________________________________________________________________________
+1. work through handing the latitude and longitude vars which get used in on_uart_rx() within gnss.c but are local to the main() of blindr.c... and on_uart_rx() can't receive any parameters...
+    > handle uart within main() of blindr.c is the simplest solution.
 1. set pico RTC using parsed ZDA datetime data
     ✅ be able to parse NMEA data and manipulate variables into the desired types